James D. Walker

 B.S. from The University of Texas at El Paso; and M.S. from California Institute of Technology

-Mr. Mullin is the Manager of the Ballistics and Explosives Engineering Section, and has more than 20 years experience in impact phenomenology, penetration mechanics, explosive and ballistic sciences, scale modeling, and instrumentation.
-He has served as project manager and principle investigator on over 50 experimental programs at the SwRI ballistic range, where he has been responsible for design, instrumentation, data gathering, and analysis.
+Mr. Mullin is the Manager of the Ballistics and Explosives Engineering Section and has more than 20 years experience in impact phenomenology, penetration mechanics, explosive and ballistic sciences, scale modeling, and instrumentation.
+He has served as project manager and principal investigator on over 50 experimental programs at the SwRI ballistic range, where he has been responsible for design, instrumentation, data gathering, and analysis.
 Mr. Mullin has been actively involved in scale (similitude) modeling during his tenure at SwRI, applying the technique in many diverse areas of experimental design and data analysis.
 He is also an instructor in the SwRI short course, Scale Modeling in Engineering Dynamics.